Obu541/Restaurant-Order-Analysis/README.md

 <img src="Images/3_4.png" width="400" />

 ### 5. Viewing the details of the Top 5 Highest Spent Orders
-As the top 5 of the highest orders was identifyed earlier, in this step it is important look on them more in detail.
+As the top 5 highest orders were identified earlier, this step focuses on analyzing them in more detail.
 ```sql
 SELECT order_id, category, COUNT(item_id) AS num_items
 FROM order_details od LEFT JOIN menu_items mi